 Out of the 60 countries we’ve visited around the world, Cuba is actually one of the safest.
-Our first Cuba tip isn’t because of the reason why you think it is.
+One of our main Cuba tips isn’t because of the reason why you think it is.
 It’s not entirely because the people are nice, it’s because the government has a strict law that if anything happens to a tourist, they will crack down on the offender that it’s really not worth it for them to go near you.Meeting other friendly tourists in Cuba’s Trinidad.

 This law actually made it a bit of a relief to be honest but don’t think you’re invincible.
 I personally wouldn’t take a big camera out at night time regardless of what country I’m in.